fleschutz/PowerShell/Docs/clear-recycle-bin.md

-## clear-recycle-bin.ps1 - Removes the content of the recycle bin folder permanently
+## clear-recycle-bin.ps1 - Clears the recycle bin folder

-This script removes the content of the recycle bin folder permanently.
+This PowerShell script removes the content of the recycle bin folder permanently.
-NOTE: can not be undo!
+IMPORTANT NOTE: this cannot be undo!

 ## Parameters
 ```powershell